Early Life and Education of Victoria Azarenka: A Complete Timeline

 How education and upbringing influenced the life of Victoria Azarenka.
 A timeline of key moments.

-Victoria Azarenka is a Belarusian professional tennis player who achieved the world No. 1 ranking.
-She held the top position for 51 weeks and has won 21 WTA Tour-level singles titles.
-Her most significant achievements include winning the Australian Open in both 2012 and 2013, making her the first Belarusian player to secure a major singles title.
+Victoria Azarenka is a Belarusian professional tennis player, renowned for her achievements in women's tennis.
+She reached the world No. 1 ranking and held it for 51 weeks.
+Azarenka has secured 21 WTA Tour-level singles titles, notably winning the Australian Open in both 2012 and 2013.
+She holds the distinction of being the first Belarusian to win a major singles title, solidifying her place in tennis history.

-On September 1, 2010, Victoria Azarenka collapsed on the court during her second-round match at the US Open, and was diagnosed with a concussion.
+On September 1, 2010, at the US Open, Victoria Azarenka collapsed on the court during her second-round match against Gisela Dulko and was diagnosed with a concussion after hitting her head during a warm-up sprint exercise.

 2012: Registered in Monaco